 As the saying goes, “You don’t get a second chance to make a first impression” and your front porch or veranda is generally the first thing visitors or friends notice when coming to your home.

 Maybe you’re thinking it would be big job to install new porch flooring…. or very expensive.
 Not so.
 With just a modest amount of effort and an hour or so of your time, you can completely transform the entrance to your home.
 And you won’t even need to employ expensive contractors.

 The solution.
-The simplest way is to simply clip our Architrex interlocking Ipe wood deck tiles right over the top of your existing veranda or porch flooring.
+The simplest way is to install Architrex interlocking Ipe wood deck tiles or porcelain pavers on Fixed Height Rubber Pads right over the top of your existing veranda or porch flooring.
 No fuss no mess, no other fixing devices needed and most often it’s a job you can easily do yourself.